OnlineRBACFixing/OnlineRBACFixing/README.md

 ![A_sim](preferencesImpact/optsim/A_Sim.png)

-The figure shows the average similarity and simplicity (y axis) as a function of the balance B (x axis) with 21 values of B sampled ar regular intervals.
+The figure above shows the average similarity and simplicity (y axis) as a function of the balance B (x axis) with 21 values of B sampled ar regular intervals.